Rising fuel costs will hurt Indian economy, says IMF managing director

 Kristalina Georgieva said the government should shield vulnerable populations from the rise in prices.

-Managing Director of the International Monetary Fund Kristalina Georgieva on Friday said that the increase in oil prices will affect the Indian economy, reported PTI.
+Managing Director of the International Monetary Fund Kristalina Georgieva on Friday said that the increase in oil prices will hurt the Indian economy, reported PTI.

 After Russia invaded Ukraine, oil prices increased exponentially, reaching a 14-year high last week.
-Higher costs could prove to be detrimental to India as it imports 85% of its crude oil.
+Higher costs are detrimental to India as it imports 85% of its crude oil.

 The price of Brent crude stood at $112.63 (Rs 8,597.90) on Friday, according to Bloomberg.